 April 25, 2019

 Mental illness is more common than you think.
-It’s important to know the signs, and then get help if you or a loved one need it.
+It’s important to know the signs, and then get the help needed for you or a loved one.

 Are you or someone in your family struggling to manage anxiety, depression, PTSD, or another mental health condition?